The Tragedy of Mathematics in Russia: Reactions of Luzin's Contemporaries

-I must emphasize explicitly that in my opinion all moral accusations against Luzin are absolutely inconvincible.
+All moral accusations against Luzin are rather inconvincible.
 That which was submitted as proofs was inadequate even in the times of the Commission neither for P.~L. Kapitsa (1894--1984), nor V.~I. Vernadsky (1863--1945), nor A.~Denjoy (1884--1974), nor Lebesgue, nor many other elder persons.

-The objection of Kapitsa was expressed on July 6 in his letter to V.~M. Molotov who was the Chairmen of the Council of the People's Commissars of the USSR.
-Vernadsky wrote in his diary on the next day ``Letters to Luzin, Chaplygin, and Fersman about him.
+The objections of Kapitsa were expressed on July~6 in his letter to V.~M. Molotov who was the Chairmen of the Council of the People's Commissars of the USSR.
+V.~I. Vernadsky noticed in his diary on the next day (cp.~\cite[p.~92]{VIV}):

+\begin{itemize} \item[]{ Letters to Luzin, Chaplygin, and Fersman about him.
 Majority treats as demonstrated the slander and insinuations.
 M[ay] b[e], he [is needed] abroad but not at home.
 I am afraid that this disgusting article will affect him much.
-Many conversations and many impressions.''
+Many conversations and many impressions.} \end{itemize}

 On the same day he sent a letter to Academician A.~E. Fersman (1883--1945), a member of the Commission.
+V.~I. Vernadsky remarked (cp.~\cite[p.~94]{VIV}):

-Vernadsky wrote: ``I think that such an episode would eventually be perilous to the Academy were it led to the expulsion of N.~N. [Luzin] from the Academy or any similar actions.
-We would slide down the slippery slope'' \cite{VIV}.
+\begin{itemize} \item[]{ I think that such an episode would eventually be perilous to the Academy were it led to the expulsion of N.~N. [Luzin] from the Academy or any similar actions.
+We would slide down the slippery slope.} \end{itemize}